 Drake considers all applicants equally, regardless of where they complete their prerequisites.
 Students should consider enrolling at Drake because they feel it’s the right college for them and wish to earn a Drake degree, whether it is a pharmacy degree or not.
 Students should not enroll at Drake only to try to increase their chances of entering the pharmacy program.

-Students chose Drake for a wide variety of reasons: size, location, student-faculty interaction, leadership and cocurricular opportunities, internships, affordability, quality of education, and many more.
+Students choose Drake for a wide variety of reasons: size, location, student-faculty interaction, leadership and cocurricular opportunities, internships, affordability, quality of education, and many more.
 Consider the factors that are important to you and whether or not Drake is the best match for your personal and academic interests.
 Students should consider enrolling at Drake because they feel it’s the right college for them and wish to earn a Drake degree, whether it is a pharmacy degree or not.
 Students should not enroll at Drake only to try to increase their chances of entering the pharmacy program.

 Please note: Admission requirements to the Drake PharmD program are subject to change.
 Students should check Drake University's Admissions website and the College of Pharmacy and Health Sciences' PharmD Admission website each year to learn about current policies.